-A. IPP are to have weekly meetings with establishment management to discuss issues of concern.
-The meetings may involve discussing individual noncompliance, developing trends of noncompliance, findings on the part of IPP that show compliance but warrant discussion, or other topics that arise.
-IPP may use the PHIS Inspection Verification 'Meeting Agenda' feature to prepare the meeting agenda.
-IPP are to share a copy of the meeting agenda with establishment management when requested.
+- A. IPP are to have weekly meetings with establishment management to discuss issues of concern.
+The meetings may involve discussing individual noncompliance, developing trends of noncompliance, findings on the part of IPP that show compliance but warrant discussion, or other topics that arise. - B. IPP are to share a copy of the meeting agenda with establishment management when requested.
 In addition, establishment management may wish to share information or concerns at the weekly meetings.
-See FSIS Directive 5010.1, Food Safety Related Topics for Discussion During Weekly Meetings with Establishment Management, for suggested topics for weekly meetings.

-NOTE: IPP have access to an 'Inspection Notes' feature in PHIS that allows inspectors to capture information in between weekly meetings that can be included in the meeting agenda and used to create the MOI.
-IPP are not to use the MOI as a means to document daily conversations with establishment employees.

-- B. On a periodic basis, about once a month as scheduled using the PHIS 'Update Establishment Profile' task, IPP are to ask establishment management at the weekly meeting whether it has made any changes in the production process or other changes that could affect the safety of the product.
+See FSIS Directive 5010.1, Food Safety Related Topics for Discussion During Weekly Meetings with Establishment Management, for suggested topics for weekly meetings. - C. On a periodic basis, about once a month as scheduled using the PHIS 'Update Establishment Profile' task, IPP are to ask establishment management at the weekly meeting whether it has made any changes in the production process or other changes that could affect the safety of the product.
 If IPP learn that establishment management has made a change in its process, based on the nature of the change, IPP are to perform the appropriate verification activities outlined in this directive.
 If IPP are unsure how to proceed, they are to contact their supervisor for guidance.
 IPP are to update the applicable sections of the establishment profile in PHIS as necessary to ensure that it accurately reflects establishment's operations and programs.
-See FSIS Directive 5300.1, Managing the Establishment Profile in the Public Health Information System for instructions on maintaining the establishment profile. - C. IPP are to take notes at the weekly meetings and may document the notes in an MOI generated from the meeting agenda feature in PHIS.
+See FSIS Directive 5300.1, Managing the Establishment Profile in the Public Health Information System, for instructions on maintaining the establishment profile.

+D. IPP are to take notes at the weekly meeting and may document the notes in an MOI generated within the Meeting with Establishment Management task.
 The MOI is to include the date of the meeting, who was at the meeting, and details about the specific topics discussed including answers to any questions asked during the meeting.
 IPP are to provide establishment management with a copy of the MOI.
 If after the establishment receives their copy of the MOI, it objects to anything written in the MOI, IPP are to follow the instructions in FSIS Directive 5010.1.
 IPP are to attach any documents provided by the establishment in the weekly meeting and reference the attachment in the MOI.